 You should also get the other driver’s information, such as their name, address, phone number, and insurance information.
 This will come in handy if you decide to file a claim.

-If you have a camera or a smartphone, take pictures of the accident scene.
+If you have a camera or a smartphone, take pictures of the accident scene and the damage to both vehicles.
 These pictures can be used as evidence in your case.

 See a Doctor

-Even if you don’t think you’re injured, it’s important to see a doctor after an accident.
-A doctor can help you determine the extent of your injuries and whether or not you need treatment.
+Even if you don’t think you’re injured, it’s important to see a doctor after an accident to get checked out.
+A doctor can help you determine the extent of your injuries and whether or not you need further treatment.

 Call a Lawyer